service-cloud-voice/examples-from-doc/DigitalVoice/flows/README.md

 By default the above flow routes to the same agent.
 If you wanted to adjust the flow to point to a different Agent, you can edit the flow by following these steps -
 Set the Default Value of “routeToSameAgent” variable as {!$GlobalConstant.False}.
 You can find the attribute in the Manager tab on the left panel.
 This would trigger the No outcome of the  Decision element named “DoRouteToSameAgent”.
-By default the No outcome points to “Default to Queue” Action which in turn would route the calls to “WhatsApp Fallback Queue”.
+By default the No outcome points to “Default to Queue” Action which in turn would route the calls to “WhatsApp Queue”.
 If you want to point it to a different queue, you can create a new action for pointing the calls to a different queue.
 Every queue that you create has a CallCenterRoutingMap object associated with it.
 Follow “Create CallCenterRoutingMap Object” section for that.

 ## Error - Invalid version specified:61.0
 In case you face an invalid version error as can be seen this image, you need to update the version in the zip file.